just-paja/react-saga-rest/src/components/README.md

 # Components

+### ContainerProgress

+Component used to display progress information - loading, error, object missing.
+If it passes these checks, then it renders wrapped component.
+It takes four components that represent the progress state.

+It is used with [mapContainerProgress](../mappers) mapper.

 ### SceneProgress

 Component used to display progress information - loading, error, object missing.
 If it passes these checks, then it renders wrapped component.
 It takes four components that represent the progress state.